-Also known as Fu Ling (Sclerotium Poriae Cocos), Poria would be considered in Western natural health as a detox and digestive aid supplement; in TCM, Fu Ling fungus promotes urination, leaches out dampness, and strengthens the Spleen (the main digestive organ in TCM).
-Like reishi, cordyceps and all other edible mushrooms, Fu Ling has received a lot of interest because of its ability to support a balanced immune system.
+Also known as Fu Ling (Sclerotium Poriae Cocos), Poria would be considered in Western natural health as a digestive aid supplement; in TCM, Fu Ling fungus promotes urination, leaches out dampness, and strengthens the Spleen (the main digestive organ in TCM).
+Like reishi, cordyceps and all other edible mushrooms, Fu Ling has received a lot of interest because of its ability to support the immune system.

 One final fungus worth noting is Zhu Ling, aka Polyporus (Sclerotium Polyporus Umbellatus).
 Although it lacks the superfood superstar label like reishi and cordyceps, Zhu Ling is one worthy fungus among us.
 Like all mineral-rich mushrooms, it can help support potassium-sodium levels.
-Also, Zhu Ling supports normal kidney function and the body’s detoxification processes.
+Zhu Ling also supports kidney function (in people that already have normal kidney function).

 If you eat the wrong kind of mushroom, you can die.
 But over centuries of trial and lethal error, the ancients learned which fungus can be used to support Yin-Yang balance (homeostasis).
 Modern research shows that the phytochemicals in mushrooms, such as beta glucans, as well as essential amino acids explain why mushrooms are having their moment as a superfood superstar.

 Recommended Reading From The Blog:

 Feed Your Skin: How Chinese Medicine Enhances Your Beauty From The Inside Out

 12 Chinese Herbs Commonly Used as Food in China